 Special Needs Programme

 A programme for children and young adults with a variety of special needs and disabilities.
 Over 6,000 young people have made visits to Arundel and benefited from the scheme since it began in 2000.
 Many of them stay overnight, often experiencing their first time away from home.

 A programme providing opportunities to young children living in London boroughs where opportunities for sporting activities, especially cricket, are often scarce.
 The Foundation works in partnership with another charity, Capital Kids, to target children from particularly deprived boroughs.

 Barrow Farm is a purpose-built riding centre in Essex and a dedicated Riding for the Disabled school.
 It enables people with special needs and disabilities to enrich their lives through horse riding and carriage driving.
 More than 100 children and adults each week enjoy riding or driving at Barrow Farm.

 The Benevolent Fund makes annual donations to help with equipment, feed and running costs.
 We also provide funding to find horses that are particularly suited to being with children with special needs.

-Past Master John J Adler MBE serves on the Board of Trustees.
+The late Past Master John J Adler MBE served on the Board of Trustees.